geodeepak/Seismolive/Home.md

 If you are using ObsPy we **strongly recommend** you join the [ [obspy-announcements] ](http://lists.obspy.org/listinfo/obspy-announcements) and the [ [obspy-users] ](http://lists.obspy.org/listinfo/obspy-users) mailing lists.
 The **[obspy-announcements]** list will be the place where new additions, important changes and bug fixes will be announced and thus will be very low volume.
 The **[obspy-users]** list is used to contact other ObsPy users for questions and open discussions.

+Please keep **all conversations in English** when using the ObsPy mailing lists, thanks!

 #### [obspy-announcements]